AnyChart/docs.anychart.com/Basic_Charts_Types/LineSplineStepLine_Charts.md

 <a name="basic_sample"/>
 ### Basic Sample

 Now, let's look how to create a simple style and apply it to the chart.
-As we've already said style consists of several elements, here is an JSON structure:
+As we've already said style consists of several elements, here is an acceptable structure:

 ```
 chart.line(data)